Karaganda railway station

-The Karaganda railway station (Қарағанды станциясы) is located in the city of Karaganda that is owned and operated by the Kazakhstan Temir Zholy.
+The Karaganda railway station (Қарағанды станциясы) is located in the city of Karaganda and is owned and operated by the Kazakhstan Temir Zholy.
 The railway station consists of two waiting rooms for passengers, lounges and a room for a mother and child, contact points and telephone stations, an information desk, and railway ticket sales points.
 The station annually serves an average of about 1.5 million passengers.

 History

-Karaganda became a major railway transport hub in 1950, when the Trans-Siberian and Turkestan-Siberia Railway were connected and at the same time, the development of Virgin Lands campaign began, which resulted in the need of the development of a transport and passenger railway infrastructure.
+Karaganda became a major railway transport hub in 1950, when the Trans-Siberian and Turkestan-Siberia Railway were connected and at the same time, the development of Virgin Lands campaign began, which resulted in the need for the development of a transport and passenger railway infrastructure.

 The railway station was built in 1956.
 The building project was developed by the Lengiprotrans Institute.
 The architects of the project were P. Ashastin and M. Beniolinson.
 The foyer and waiting rooms are decorated with bas-reliefs of the Karaganda sculptor Petr Antonenko.
 The total area of the railway station is 2,400 sq. meters.